vizzuhq/ipyvizzu/docs/tutorial/events.md

 ```

 The default behaviour of all events can be blocked by calling the event's
 `preventDefault` method.
-Here we block the drawing of the Vizzu Logo in the
+Here we block the drawing of the `Vizzu` logo in the
 bottom right corner of the chart.

 <div id="tutorial_03"></div>